leinada/Business/README.md

 ### Customer segmentation

 - Here we try to  uncover information about a firm's customer base, based on their interactions with the business.
 Identified patterns play a crucial role in determining the company direction towards addressing the various segments and reap maximum profit.
+See the analysis [here](https://github.com/leinada/Business/tree/master/customerSegmentation)